Bridgeport Water Quality at a Glance

 Smart Solutions for Safer Drinking Water:

-Aquarion Water Company provides comprehensive water services to approximately 373,800 residents across the greater Bridgeport metropolitan area, including the neighboring communities of Easton, Fairfield, Monroe, Newtown, Norwalk, Redding, Shelton, Stratford, Trumbull, Westport, Weston and Wilton.
-Established in 1857 as one of the nation’s oldest water utilities, the system encompasses over 3,000 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 44 million gallons of drinking water daily to Connecticut’s largest city and surrounding Fairfield County areas.
+Aquarion Water Company provides comprehensive water services to approximately 373,800 residents across the greater Bridgeport metropolitan area, including the neighbouring communities of Easton, Fairfield, Monroe, Newtown, Norwalk, Redding, Shelton, Stratford, Trumbull, Westport, Weston, and Wilton.
+Established in 1857 as one of the nation’s oldest water utilities, the system encompasses over 3,000 miles of water distribution lines, numerous reservoirs and pumping stations, and advanced treatment facilities that deliver an average of 44 million gallons of drinking water daily to Connecticut‘s largest city and surrounding Fairfield County areas.

-Bridgeport at night
+Bridgeport Connecticut at night

-Bridgeport Water Quality: Current Status (2024-2025)
+Bridgeport Water Quality: Current Status (2025–2026)

 Latest Testing Results